 There is no federal law that requires any probationary period at the beginning of the employment relationship.
 Unless the employer agrees to a probationary period - with an individual employee or with a representative of employees, such as a union - it would be the employer's choice whether to establish a probationary period and, if so, whether such probationary period would be extended in the employer's discretion or only under certain circumstances.
-States, except Montana, do not require a probationary period.
+States and US territories, except Montana and Puerto Rico, do not require a probationary period.